 After all, we still need to eat and we still will have to be around family or friends who consume high carb foods.
 Unlike other addictions where you break off toxic relationships, that’s not really an option when it comes to an addiction to food.

 One of the things I quickly noticed when I began to address my unhealthy relationship with high carb foods, was that I had deprived my brain of healthy fats.

-I remember how I trashed all my high fat foods and began only eating low fat options.
+I remember how I trashed all my high-fat foods and began only eating low-fat options.
 As long as the label said low-fat I thought I was good.
-It was after all what we heard over and over back in the eighties and nineties.
+It was after all that we heard over and over back in the eighties and nineties.

 Practical Tools To Saying No To Sugar